 - Administration of the “record system.”

-- Managing and transporting rest data between domains managed by a cloud service client or provider • Transparency and openness of data
+- Managing and transporting the rest of data between domains managed by a cloud service client or provider • Transparency and openness of data

 At its most fundamental level, compatibility entails dynamic discovery and composition: locating and combining instances of programs with other programs in the runtime.